-- (a) details of the securitisation positions, including rating, exposure value and RWEA broken down by securitisation positions sold and retained; - (b) a copy of the SRT policy applied to the transaction, including details of the methodology and any models used to assess risk transfer; - (c) a statement of how all relevant risks are incorporated into the SRT assessment and how the full economic substance of the transaction is taken into consideration; - (d) the SRT calculation, setting out why the firm believes the capital relief proposed is commensurate with the credit risk transferred to third parties; - details of reliance on external credit assessment institutions (ECAIs) in the SRT assessment; - (f) a description of the risks being retained; - (g) key transaction documentation and any relevant supporting documents (eg a summary of the transaction); - (h) copies of investor and internal presentations on the transaction; - details of the underlying assets (including asset class, geography, tenor, rating, spread, collateral, exposure size); - (j) details of the transaction structure; - (k) details of any termination options (eg call options); - (I) details of the cash flow between parties involved in the transaction; - (m) details of the ratings and pricing of bonds issued in the transaction; - (n) details of any connected parties involved in the transaction; - (o) details of the rationale for the transaction; - (p) details of the CRR rules the firm is relying on; and - (q) details of the governance process for the transaction, including details of any committees involved in approving the transaction.
+- (a) details of the securitisation positions, including rating, exposure value and RWA broken down by securitisation positions sold and retained; - (b) a copy of the SRT policy applied to the transaction, including details of the methodology and any models used to assess risk transfer; - (c) a statement of how all relevant risks are incorporated into the SRT assessment and how the full economic substance of the transaction is taken into consideration; - (d) the SRT calculation, setting out why the firm believes the capital relief proposed is commensurate with the credit risk transferred to third parties; - (e) details of reliance on external credit assessment institutions (ECAIs) in the SRT assessment; - (f) a description of the risks being retained; - (g) key transaction documentation and any relevant supporting documents (eg a summary of the transaction); - (h) copies of investor and internal presentations on the transaction; - (i) details of the underlying assets (including asset class, geography, tenor, rating, spread, collateral, exposure size); - (j) details of the transaction structure; - (k) details of any termination options (eg call options); - (I) details of the cash flow between parties involved in the transaction; - (m) details of the ratings and pricing of bonds issued in the transaction; - (n) details of any connected parties involved in the transaction; - (o) details of the rationale for the transaction; - (p) details of the rules in the CRR Securitisation (CRR) Part of the PRA Rulebook that the firm is relying on; - (pp) a comparison with relevant previous transactions, highlighting changes that may be relevant to the PRA's assessment and commenting on their rationale; and - (q) details of the governance process for the transaction, including details of any committees involved in approving the transaction.

-Communicating PRA decisions on notified transactions
+Communicating PRA decisions feedback on notified transactions

-3.9 Following review of sufficient information provided by the firm, the PRA will inform the firm of its view on commensurate risk transfer.
-The PRA's review will focus on the proportion of credit risk transferred - including any transaction features which undermine effective risk transfer - compared to the proportion by which RWEA is reduced as a result of the transaction.
+3.9 Following review of sufficient information provided by the firm, the PRA will inform provide feedback as appropriate to the firm on the PRA's of its view on commensurate risk transfer.
+The PRA's review will focus on the proportion of credit risk transferred - including any transaction features which undermine effective risk transfer - compared to the proportion by which RWA is reduced as a result of the transaction.
 Where the PRA judges the reduction in RWEA not to be justified by a commensurate transfer of credit risk to third parties, it will inform the firm that SRT has not been achieved by this transaction.
 Otherwise the PRA will inform the firm that it does not object to the transaction.

 3.10 The PRA does not intend to pre-approve transactions.
-Instead, the PRA will provide a view on whether it considers commensurate risk transfer to have been achieved at a point in time, which may be provided after a transaction has closed.
+Instead, the PRA will provide a view feedback on whether it considers commensurate risk transfer to have been achieved at a point in time, which may be provided after a transaction has closed.
 The PRA may reassess its judgement of the achievement of commensurate risk transfer if the level of credit risk transfer in a transaction changes materially.